-- This document provides guidance on the Bank's transitional direction in relation to onshoring changes for FMIs, in particular in the context of EMIR1 (and related Binding Technical Standards) and the: - a.
+- This document provides guidance on the Bank's transitional direction in relation to onshoring changes for FMIs, in particular in the context of EMIR1 (and related Binding Technical Standards) and including, without limitation, the: - a.
 Central Counterparties (Amendment, etc., and Transitional Provision) (EU Exit) Regulations 2018; - b.
 Over the Counter Derivatives, Central Counterparties and Trade Repositories (Amendment, etc., and Transitional Provision) (EU Exit) Regulations 2019; - c.
-Financial Services Contracts (Transitional and Saving Provision) (EU Exit) Regulations 2019; - d.
-Technical Standards (European Market Infrastructure) (Amendment etc.) (EU Exit) (No. 1) Instrument 2019; - e.
-Technical Standards (European Market Infrastructure) (Amendment etc.) (EU Exit) (No. 2) Instrument 2019; - f.
-Technical Standards (Central Securities Depositaries) (Amendment etc.) (EU Exit) Instrument 2019; - g.
-Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018; - h.
-Financial Markets and Insolvency (Amendment and Transitional Provision) (EU Exit) Regulations 2019; and - i.
-Central Securities Depositories (Amendment) (EU Exit) Regulations 2018. - FMIs should have regard to this guidance while the transitional relief granted under the direction is in effect.
-FMIs should note that this guidance is non-binding in nature, that it may be amended from time-to-time and that the direction should be followed in the case of any inconsistency with this guidance. - The transitional direction will come into effect on exit day and will apply until 30 June 2020 unless the Bank decides to make any changes to this timing in the future. - Any reference to an EU regulation, including to a Binding Technical Standard, is a reference to the UK version of that regulation, unless otherwise stated. - For further details on the Bank's general approach to the exercise of the transitional direction, FMIs should consult:
+Over the Counter Derivatives, Central Counterparties and Trade Repositories (Amendment, etc., and Transitional Provision) (EU Exit) (No. 2) Regulations 2019; - d.
+Over the Counter Derivatives, Central Counterparties and Trade Repositories (Amendment, etc., and Transitional Provision) (EU Exit) Regulations 2020; - e.
+Financial Services Contracts (Transitional and Saving Provision) (EU Exit) Regulations 2019; - f.
+Technical Standards (European Market Infrastructure) (Amendment etc.) (EU Exit) (No. 1) Instrument 2019; - g.
+Technical Standards (European Market Infrastructure) (Amendment etc.) (EU Exit) (No. 2) Instrument 2019; - h.
+Technical Standards (Central Securities Depositories) (Amendment etc.) (EU Exit) Instrument 2019; - i.
+[DRAFT] Technical Standards (Central Securities Depositories) (Amendment etc.) (EU Exit) (No.2) Instrument 2020; - j.
+Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018; - k.
+Financial Markets and Insolvency (Amendment and Transitional Provision) (EU Exit) Regulations 2019; and - I. Central Securities Depositories (Amendment) (EU Exit) Regulations 2018. - FMIs should have regard to this guidance while the transitional relief granted under the direction is in effect.
+FMIs should note that this guidance is non-binding in nature, that it may be amended from time-to-time and that the direction should be followed in the case of any inconsistency with this guidance.